mkaisha/cs168/README.md

 acquisition and re-order them with respect to slice location and time, and rescale the image intensity.

-Run on with Matlab by following command:
+Run with Matlab by following command:
 ```
 [img, meta] = preProcessCTP(imagePath, options)
 ```